Congleton Town Council

 Congleton Town Council is the town council for Congleton which was established in 1980.

 Councillors

-The current list of councillors in Congleton Town Council, following the local elections on 2 May 2019.
+The current list of councillors in Congleton Town Council, following the local elections on 4 May 2023.

+NOTE: two councillors of the Women's Equality Party joined the Equality Party when WEP folded in December 2024.

 The table below shows current and former compositions of the council.